Uganda's Museveni heads for election win, rival alleges fraud | Politics

 Uganda's Museveni heads for election win, rival alleges fraud

-Long-time leader Yoweri Museveni was heading for a resounding win in Uganda's presidential election with nearly all votes counted on Saturday, although his main rival Bobi Wine alleged widespread fraud.
+Long-time leader Yoweri Museveni was heading for a resounding win in Uganda's presidential election with nearly all votes counted on Saturday, but his main rival Bobi Wine alleged widespread fraud and said citizens should reject the result.

 The run-up to Thursday's election was more violent than in previous polls.
 Security forces cracked down on opposition candidates and their supporters during the campaign, and more than 50 people died in protests in November on one of the multiple occasions when Wine was arrested.
 PARLIAMENTARY WINS